rickey-alok/go2apidoc/docs/index.md

 - **Postman**: Simplify API testing and collaboration.

-One of the best things is that no need to spend a single penny to access these software tools as they are all open-source 😁.
+One of the best things is that no need to spend a single penny to access these software tools as they are all open-source.

 # Key Topics for API Documentation